szuke/xtuple-extensions/docs/TUTORIAL3.md

 **Verify** the privilege enforcement by rebuilding, refreshing the browser, and seeing that you can no longer add, edit, or delete an `IceCreamFlavor` (although you can still view them because that privilege is still set to `true`).

 If you go into the `UserAccount` workspace for the `admin` user you'll notice that this privilege is not visible.
 There are hundreds of privileges and for any given user only a fraction may be relevant.
 Because some privileges are relevant to multiple extensions there isn't a strict many-to-one relationship between privileges and extensions, so the privileges relevant to any given extension cannot be inferred.
 Long story short, we have to add the following to our `postbooks.js` file, which declares the `MaintainIceCreamFlavors` as relevant to the `icecream` extension, as well as the fact that this privilege should be grouped with the ones for `Contact`.
+Add the following code to the file `/path/to/xtuple-extensions/source/icecream/client/postbooks.js`:

 ```javascript
 relevantPrivileges = [